Research at Leeds Beckett

 About Laura Taylor

 Laura is currently Head of Sound and Course Director for new award development at the Northern Film School in the School of Music Film and Performing Arts at Leeds Beckett University and has been a University Teacher Fellow since 2010.

-Laura is a practicing filmmaker.
-She has worked for most of the main broadcasters in the UK including BBC, ITV and Channel Five.
+She is a practicing filmmaker.
+She has worked for lots of the main broadcasters in the UK including BBC, ITV and Channel Five.
 She specialises in factual television and documentary, but also has professional credits for drama, sound post-production and has had her work shown in art galleries internationally.
 Laura has also worked in commercial and community radio.

-As a researcher recently submitted to the REF 2014, her outputs were a combination of broadcasts and publications.
-Her collaboration with University of Leeds Professor Alice O’Grady and Dr Rebekka Kill as part of the AHRC Beyond Text scheme resulted in the creation of a self-shot documentary film that explores the phenomenon of relational performance within contemporary music festivals as an emergent genre of creative communication.
+As a researcher, her collaboration with University of Leeds Professor Alice O’Grady and Dr Rebekka Kill as part of the AHRC Beyond Text scheme resulted in the creation of a self-shot documentary film that explores the phenomenon of relational performance within contemporary music festivals as an emergent genre of creative communication.

 More recently Laura’s research has been based around the self-shooting producer/director, which is also the subject of her PhD and has resulted in the publication of a number of film sequences and conference papers.
 Although most of Laura’s research explores the stylistic conventions of the micro crew and self-shooter and their impact on filmmaking and she is also concerned with testing practice in immersive film production.
 Themes include, production hierarchies, technology and its role in modern storytelling, creating the soundscape, and testing modes of practice on location.